algolia/instantsearch-android/docgen/src/getting-started.md

 navWeight: 100
 ---

-*This guide will walk you through the few steps needed to start a project with InstantSearch Android.*
+*This guide will walk you through the few steps needed to start a project with InstantSearch Android.
+We will start from an empty Android project, and create from scratch a full search interface!*

 ## Before we start
 To use InstantSearch Android, you need an Algolia account.
 You can create one by clicking here, or use the following credentials: